How to create a Collaborative Course

 Make sure the correct people are kept in the loop!
 Do not assume that somebody will inform them.

-Discuss with your colleagues what kind of expertise can compliment each other to provide added value for the students.
+Discuss with your colleagues what kind of expertise can complement each other to provide added value for the students.

-Knowing your partners (and their institutions) in advance is keay for success.
+Knowing your partners (and their institutions) in advance is key to the successful the successful creation of such courses.

 Collaborative Courses have the following benefits...